-Just two kilometres away, across the gardens on Koskelantie is Sirkka-Liisa’s former apartment.
+Just two kilometers away, across the gardens, is Sirkka-Liisa’s former apartment.
 Sirkka-Liisa isn’t there anymore and hasn’t been for years.
 She left one day in 2012 to visit the hospital and never returned.
-Eventually sold to director Elina Talvensaari, the apartment remained untouched after her death.
-Everything still in its place and with no family to collect it, Talvensaari became the de facto owner of a life lived.
-Unable to throw away the last memories of a person, Talvensaari instead sets out to find out who Sirkka-Liisa was when she lived.
+Months later, the apartment sold to director Elina Talvensaari.
+Nothing thrown away, and with no family to collect it, Talvensaari became the de-facto owner of a life lived.
+Finding herself unable to part with a person’s last memories, Talvensaari instead sets out to find out who Sirkka-Liisa was in life.

-Unfolding like a mystery, Talvensaari uncovers old family trees that reveal a vast lineage filled with notable names and acheivements.
-People remembered by history.
-At the very bottom, where the tree ends, is Sirkka-Liisa.
-The further the investigation goes, the clearer her picture becomes.
-We visit with Talvensaari in a museum dedicated to Sirkka-Liisa’s grandparents family home.
-Letters from relatives long gone fill in gaps of sullen childhood years, and old photographs paint us a portrait of a world gone by.
+Unfolding like a mystery, Talvensaari uncovers old family trees that reveal a vast lineage filled with notable names in history.
+People remembered long after they’ve died.
+At the very bottom is Sirkka-Liisa.
+As the investigation expands, the clearer her picture becomes.
+We visit with Talvensaari in a museum dedicated to Sirkka-Liisa’s grandparent’s family home.
+Letters from relatives long gone fill in gaps of sullen childhood years, and old photographs paint us a portrait of a bygone world.
 By the time we know where she came from, Talvensaari guides us through the decades filled with hardship and love until the end.
 Sirkka-Liisa serves in the war, marries the love of her life, and together they travel the world until death parts them.
-If there ever was a villain in a story like this, it is time itself.

-It wouldn’t be accurate to say we learn intimately who Sirkka-Liisa was.
-That’s simply not possible with the material at hand.
-Her personality, beyond a few letters, remains a mystery to time.
+It wouldn’t be accurate to say that we learn who Sirkka-Liisa was; that’s simply not possible with the material at hand.
 But what Talvensaari has accomplished is the next best thing.
-Her delicate and intimate portrait is an emotional bridge to the deceased that allows us to collectively share a memory.
-Does that bring peace to the dead or to us, the film doesn’t say.
+Her delicate and intimate portrait is an emotional bridge to the deceased that allows us to share a memory collectively.
+Does that bring peace to the dead or us?
+The film doesn’t say.
 Perhaps both.
 After all, funerals are for the living, and the women in Sirkka-Liisa’s family (as we find out in letters) all faced the end matter-of-factly.
-There is a strange admirability in that.
+Even in heartbreak, there is a strange admirability in that.

-During the film I kept wondering how Sirkka-Liisa’s life would be presented had it been a movie.
+I kept wondering how Sirkka-Liisa’s life would play out had it been a movie.
 It has all the elements and quiet triumphs straight out of an Aki Kaurismäki story.
 There is warmth and sorrow as if Ingmar Bergman had made it.
-Or perhaps an epic flowing through the ages like told by Terrence Malick.
-Yet they’d all feel constricting and limiting to encapsulate it all.
-It is, simply put, a life.
+Or perhaps an epic flowing through the ages like told by Terence Malick.
+And I realized that it is, simply put, a life.

-Finns are called cold and morbid due to our attitude regarding life and death.
+Finns are often called cold and morbid due to our attitude regarding life and death.
 LADY TIME proves otherwise.
-Eternity doesn’t scare us, for we are here now, and what a gift that is to experience.
+Eternity doesn’t scare us, for we are here now, and what a gift it is to experience life.